Cmbs86/Thorns-and-Spines-page/README.md

 ├── postcss.config.js      # PostCSS configuration
 ├── README.md              # Project documentation
 ├── tailwind.config.js     # TailwindCSS configuration
+├── tsconfig.json          # TypeScript configuration
 └── vite.config.js         # Vite configuration file
 ```

 ## About the Project

 The **Thorns and Spines Tattoo Shop** website was designed and developed by **[Carlos Brito de Sousa]** as a client project.
-I handled everything from conceptualizing the user interface to coding the React components, customizing TailwindCSS, and integrating animations with Framer Motion.
+Initially developed with JavaScript, the project was later refactored to TypeScript to enhance type safety and maintainability.
+I handled everything from conceptualizing the user interface to coding the React components, customizing TailwindCSS, integrating animations with Framer Motion, and working with TypeScript for better scalability and error prevention.
 This project was built to showcase the tattoo shop's offerings and provide an engaging online experience for potential clients.

 ## Contributing